 - Rub with a little denatured alcohol applied with a paper towel, folded as small or as big as you need.
 The alcohol will soften the paint and you can remove as much as you want, just the offending paint, down to the base paint, or all the way down to the canvas.

-- Having finished the sanding, use a damp cloth to wipe dust off the canvas.
+- Having finished the sanding, use a damp cloth or a wet rag to wipe the dust off the canvas.

 - Once it is all dry you are ready to paint.

 Sometimes I can still see a tiny bit of offending color.
-I don’t want to damage the canvas, but I am worried that it may show through if I just paint over.
-In that case I paint it over with a couple of very thin layers of Artists Grade titanium white.
+I don’t want to damage the canvas, but I am worried that it may show through if I just paint over it.
+In that case, I paint it over with a couple of very thin layers of Artists Grade titanium white.

 This will literally white out any residue left of the offending color.